-The project will install a new series compensated 250 km, 500 kV transmission line (5L83) between Nicola substation (near Merritt) and Meridian substation (in Coquitlam).
+The project will install a new series compensated 255 km, 500 kV transmission line (5L83) between Nicola substation (near Merritt) and Meridian substation (in Coquitlam).
 This will reinforce the Interior to Lower Mainland bulk transmission system to meet load growth in the Lower Mainland, ensure existing transmission commitments are met and transport increased generation resulting from projects planned in the South Interior.
 The ILM Project received a Certificate of Public Convenience and Necessity (CPCN) from the British Columbia Utilities Commission in August 2008.
-An application for an Environmental Assessment Certificate (EAC) was filed with the BC Environmental Assessment Office in November 2008 and is currently in the 180-day review period prescribed by legislation.
+On February 18, 2009 the BC Court of Appeal issued its decision in the ILM project appeal, suspending the CPCN, stating that the BCUC ought to have considered the adequacy of First Nations consultation at the time the CPCN decision was made.
+The BCUC has initiated a process to assess the adequacy of consultation with First Nations as of the date of the CPCN decision.